Automotive

 Business Challenge

-One of the largest automotive technology companies in the world has rebranded its company, which involved the abandonment of an old traditional name in favor of a new brand name.
-After the rebrand, the client has commissioned a brand valuation study (B2B) to determine the strength of the new brand in its target audience: decision-makers and influencers in Original Equipment Manufacturers (OEMs) and High-Performance OEMs.
+One of the largest automotive technology companies in the world rebranded its name, which involved the abandonment of old identity in favor of a new brand identity.
+After the rebrand, the Client commissioned a brand valuation study to determine the strength of the new brand amongst its target audience: decision-makers and influencers within High-Performance OEMs.

 The research was designed by Jasper Colin to compare the new brand with the major rivals on the levels of awareness, consideration, purchase, loyalty, and brand perception.